NVIDIA (NASDAQ:NVDA) Price Target Raised to $240.00

-NVIDIA (NASDAQ:NVDA – Get Free Report) had its price objective upped by investment analysts at Rosenblatt Securities from $215.00 to $240.00 in a note issued to investors on Monday,Benzinga reports.
-The firm currently has a “buy” rating on the computer hardware maker’s stock.
-Rosenblatt Securities’ price target would suggest a potential upside of 18.54% from the company’s current price.
+NVIDIA (NASDAQ:NVDA – Get Free Report) had its target price raised by analysts at Jefferies Financial Group from $220.00 to $240.00 in a research report issued on Tuesday,MarketScreener reports.
+The firm presently has a “buy” rating on the computer hardware maker’s stock.
+Jefferies Financial Group’s price target points to a potential upside of 18.76% from the stock’s previous close.

-Other equities research analysts also recently issued reports about the stock.
-Hsbc Global Res upgraded shares of NVIDIA from a “hold” rating to a “strong-buy” rating in a research note on Wednesday, October 15th.
-JPMorgan Chase & Co. reissued a “buy” rating and set a $215.00 target price on shares of NVIDIA in a report on Friday, September 19th.
-Seaport Global Securities reaffirmed a “sell” rating on shares of NVIDIA in a report on Wednesday, October 29th.
-Craig Hallum lifted their price objective on shares of NVIDIA from $195.00 to $245.00 and gave the stock a “buy” rating in a research report on Thursday, August 28th.
-Finally, Truist Financial increased their price objective on shares of NVIDIA from $210.00 to $228.00 and gave the company a “buy” rating in a research report on Thursday, August 28th.
-Five equities research analysts have rated the stock with a Strong Buy rating, forty-one have given a Buy rating, two have issued a Hold rating and one has assigned a Sell rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $233.25.
+A number of other equities analysts have also weighed in on NVDA.
+Mizuho set a $235.00 price target on shares of NVIDIA in a research report on Wednesday, October 29th.
+Arete increased their target price on shares of NVIDIA from $235.00 to $244.00 and gave the company a “buy” rating in a research note on Tuesday, October 14th.
+Needham & Company LLC increased their target price on shares of NVIDIA from $200.00 to $240.00 and gave the company a “buy” rating in a research note on Wednesday, October 29th.
+Daiwa Capital Markets upped their price target on shares of NVIDIA from $165.00 to $205.00 and gave the stock an “outperform” rating in a report on Wednesday, September 17th.
+Finally, New Street Research reiterated a “buy” rating and set a $307.00 target price on shares of NVIDIA in a report on Thursday.
+Five equities research analysts have rated the stock with a Strong Buy rating, forty-one have assigned a Buy rating, two have issued a Hold rating and one has given a Sell rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $233.75.

 NVIDIA Corporation provides graphics and compute and networking solutions in the United States, Taiwan, China, Hong Kong, and internationally.
 The Graphics segment offers GeForce GPUs for gaming and PCs, the GeForce NOW game streaming service and related infrastructure, and solutions for gaming platforms; Quadro/NVIDIA RTX GPUs for enterprise workstation graphics; virtual GPU or vGPU software for cloud-based visual and virtual computing; automotive platforms for infotainment systems; and Omniverse software for building and operating metaverse and 3D internet applications.